 How to Convert a NatWest PDF Bank Statement to CSV or Excel

 NatWest provides statements as PDF files through online banking.
-Here's how to convert them into clean, structured CSV or Excel data — for free, in under a minute.
+Here's how to convert them into clean, structured CSV or Excel data — for free, in a few seconds.

 By Jack Whitehead 1 March 2026 5 min read